Daniel 6:1-28 ~ 2 Peter 3:1-18 ~ Psalm 119:129-152 ~ Proverbs 28:21-22

 Verse 20 is a wonderful verse from the mouth of the remorseful King Darius: “When he got there, he called out in anguish, "Daniel, servant of the living God!
 Was your God, whom you worship continually, able to rescue you from the lions?””
 First of all - I love the term “the living God”.
 Do you believe that God is indeed a living God?
 Not a stoic God who just sets up the universe and then lets it run on its own - but a God who is in the midst of every single one of our experiences - good and bad?
 A living God?
 A God who is with us on the mountain tops - and in the lion's den?
 Do you believe God is indeed a living God?
 Do you worship the living God continually?
 Like Daniel, are you a servant of the Living God?
 Do you want to be a servant of the Living God?
 The Living God that will send His angels to protect you from even lions in their den?

 New Testament - Today we finish the letter of Second Peter!
 Again, I have been so blessed reading through this letter this year.
 It's always a good thing to read a letter from a guy that Jesus said this about in Matthew 16:18 - "And I tell you that you are Peter [which means rock], and on this rock I will build my church, and the gates of Hades [or hell] will not overcome it."
-Do you believe that the gates of hell will not overcome the church of Jesus Christ? (church - that's us. you and me and him and her. not the buildings...)
+Do you believe that the gates of hell will not overcome the church of Jesus Christ? (church - that's us.
+You and me and him and her.
+The body of Christ.
+Not the buildings...)

 Verse 3 is a reminder to us all: "First, I want to remind you that in the last days there will be scoffers who will laugh at the truth and do every evil thing they desire."
 Keep in mind that we live in the last days - everything post-Jesus' resurrection and ascension into heaven is last days.
 So, in the time of Peter and the early church there were scoffers who laughed at the truth and did every evil thing they desire.
 Is this still happening today?
 (I couldn't resist this Matrix picture below of a scoffer... :)